 Finding the right type of senior living for your loved one can be challenging—but you don’t have to do it alone.
 Whether you're exploring assisted living, memory care, or independent living, understanding the differences will help you make the best decision for your family.

-At Bay Area Senior Care Placement, we proudly support families in Fremont, Newark, Union City, Palo Alto, San Ramon, Danville, and nearby cities.
-We’ll guide you through the process and connect you with trusted communities based on your loved one’s care needs, preferences, and budget.
+We guide families through every step of the senior living process, connecting you with trusted communities that match your loved one’s care needs, preferences, and budget.
 Our expert placement services are always 100% free to families.

-Assisted Living Facilities (ALFs)
+Assisted Living Communities

 These facilities provide personal care services, including help with daily activities like bathing, dressing, and medication management, while allowing residents to maintain a level of independence.

-Independent Living Communities (ILCs)
+Independent Living Communities

 Designed for seniors who can live independently but want to enjoy the convenience of services like housekeeping, meals, and activities.
 These communities are often part of larger retirement communities that may offer additional care options.